-The loss of the Canal will be crushing to our British foe.
-It will cut them off from India and the Middle East, and the way will be clear for us to push forward into Palestine.
-And then the grand dimensions of our Afrikan strategy will become clearer.
-We will ignite an Arab revolt against British rule and soon Germany will be swimming in Arab oil!
-But even that may not be the limit of what we can achieve once Suez is taken.
-Napoleon lamented that Europe was too small a theater for greatness; only in the East can one practice conquest on the scale of Alexander.
+It goes without saying that the loss of the Canal will be crushing to our British foe.
+It cuts them off from India and the Middle East, and clears the way for us to push forward into Palestine.
+And then the dimensions of our African strategy will be revealed: We will ignite an Arab revolt against British rule, and soon after, Germany will be swimming in Arab oil!
+But even that may not be the limit of what we can achieve once Suez is taken, Generalfeldmarschall.
+Napoleon lamented that Europe was too small a theater for greatness; only in Asia can one practice conquest on the scale of Alexander the Great.

 Win the Suez, Generalfeldmarschall, and then march east, ever eastward, like Alexander!